WILLARD GRANT CONSPIRACY’S FINAL ALBUM ‘UNTETHERED’

-“Regard the End”, was the band’s first release on Loose and included songs like “Soft Hand” and “Suffering Song”.
-The record was well received and resulted in Uncut magazine including it in a round-up of the decade’s most influential records at the end of 2010.
-The following album, “Let it Roll”, was recorded in Holland and Ljubljana.
+“Regard the End”, was the band’s first release on Loose and included songs like “Soft Hand” and “Suffering Song”, the record was well received and resulted in Uncut magazine including it in a round up of the decade’s most influential records at the end of 2010.
+The following album “Let it Roll” was recorded in Holland and Ljubljana.
 The band had written a group of songs that they played during a five week tour before taking the collection into the studio.
 The record was recorded as live as possible and reflects the sound of a band used to touring and playing together.
 Besides the epic title track, the album includes favourites like the anti-war ballad “From a Distant Shore” and “Mary of the Angels”.
 Over the years of touring, Robert had become friends with the Scottish composer Malcolm Lindsay.
 Malcolm suggested that he would be interested in working together on a project for the band.
 One wet Welsh night, while Robert was visiting the brilliant Jackie Leven at a recording session for the album “Elegy for Johnny Cash”, Malcolm played the two a live recording of one of his compositions, played by The Moscow String Quartet.
-Hearing this music gave Robert the idea that they might compose a record together using the instrumentation represented in the band, along with the orchestral instruments Malcolm had been using in his compositions.
+Hearing this music gave Robert the idea that they might compose a record together using the instrumentation represented in the band along with the orchestral instruments Malcolm had been using in his compositions.
 A year later, the result of the collaboration is the album “Pilgrim Road”.
 The tour for “Pilgrim Road” would be the most ambitious the band had ever tried to execute.
-Twelve musicians onstage, including horns and strings along with a grand piano to augment the regular band instrumentation.
+Twelve musicians on stage, including horns and strings along with a grand piano, to augment the regular band instrumentation.
 With the huge undertaking the tour for Pilgrim Road represented in the background, the band scaled back and began touring more in a stripped down style, closer to the original instrumentation.
 These intimate but no less intense shows prompted Loose to ask the band to record something similar to the live sets they had been doing.
 This request led the band to record the album “Paper Covers Stone” with new versions of old songs being mixed with new.
 The record was recorded in a weekend and was intended to reflect the loose configuration of a live set.
 There was no “set list” for this recording and the songs are played and presented in the order they were recorded.
 “Ghost Republic” followed in September 2013.
 The recording was a celebration of the working and playing relationship between Robert and David Michael Curry, the band’s long time viola player.
 All the instruments were played between the two musicians and the album, inspired by the friendship between the two, is arguably the most intuitive of all of the records.